ub-math/exam_guides/docs/proctor.md

 <br/>
 <br/>

-## Our goal: Remote exams with integrity
+## Our goal: remote exams with integrity

 With remote exams there are many opportunities for cheating.
 Our goal is to conduct remote exams which have integrity.
 Respondus Monitor had been found not effective in preventing cheating.